rivas-lab/covid19/UKB_HLA_freq/README.md

 # HLA allelotype frequencies in the UK Biobank

-We provide the HLA allelotype frequencies in UK Biobank.
+We provide the HLA allelotype frequencies in UK Biobank[1].
 The allelotype frequencies are computed using unrelated set of individuals in the following 5 populations.

 - White British (`white_british`, N = 337,138)